Stephen Charney Vladeck Junior Faculty Fellowship

 A faculty member may submit only one proposal in a given academic year.

-The Selection Committee will notify the winner by the end of April 2017.
+The Selection Committee notifies the winner by the end of April in the awarding year.

 Criteria for Selection